MicroMidi/NUX-MIDI-Footswitch/README.md

 Again, the choice of the selected PINs is up to you and depends on the ESP32 module that you are using.
 The PINs of the push buttons must support a digital input with pull-up functionality, the PIN for the volume pedal should support an analog input and the OLED display must be connected to the PINs with the I2C-interface of your ESP32 module.

 # Plans for the future
-If I find the time I will design a tiny PCB that hosts the ESP32 and the external components for the seven segment variant.
-The OLED version just needs the four push buttons connected to the board.
-Stay tuned for further instructions...
+If I find the time I will design a tiny PCB that hosts the ESP32 module and the external components for the seven segment variant.
+The Heltec OLED version just needs the four push buttons and and optional analog effect pedal connected to the board - so there is no need for an PCB board.
+The ESP32 variant just needs additional wiring of the OLED display unit.

+Stay tuned for further development...